Celtia-Martin/Dialogue-System/README.md

 #### S_DialogueOptions

-You can change the seconds between characters ( speed of the dialogue ), the default sound, and if the character that is not speaking is visible or not.
+You can change the seconds between characters ( 1/(characters per second) ), the default sound, and if the character that is not speaking is visible or not.